Frequently Asked Questions:

 Do I need to be a veteran to buy a home in these communities being created and built?
 No, there is no restriction to who can purchase them.
 They are being targeted to veterans, but open to anyone unless the community is age restricted.

 Are these homes only available to purchase?
 No, there may be renting opportunities from owners of 4-plex homes who need to rent out the other 3 homes of their 4-plex.
 There may also be investors interested in building Energy Positive homes for renters, as they offer a better ROI (Return on investment) with no heat or electric bills.
 In the future we hope to build Energy Positive apartments for people renting low income apartments, so they can save on utility bills as well.

-By leaving your contact e-mail and name at the bottom of this page, we can send you updates weekly as we locate property to build on and builders to partner with.
+By leaving your contact e-mail and name at the bottom of this page, we can send you updates as we locate property to build on and builders to partner with.

 What is a "SIP" home?
 Structural Insulated Panels (SIPs) are a high performance building system for residential and light commercial construction.
 The panels consist of an insulating foam core sandwiched between two structural facings, typically oriented strand board (OSB).
 We have a building technique that takes SIP's to a whole new level of efficiency.
 By using SIP's, a particular kind of foundation, and some design improvements to traditional construction, the result is a model home so efficient it almost breaks the rating system.

 How efficient are these homes?
 The Home Energy Rating System (HERS) Index is the industry standard by which a home's energy efficiency is measured.
 It’s also the nationally recognized system for inspecting and calculating a home's energy performance.
 The U.S. Department of Energy has determined that a typical resale home scores 130 on the HERS Index,